 style: synthwave, 110 BPM, gated reverb on the hook line

-Why it goes viral: matches the cinematic Reel format — slow visual zoom, text overlay, payoff on the beat.
+Why it works: matches the cinematic Reel format — slow visual zoom, text overlay, payoff on the beat.

 How to refine